 As inviting as Riga is – with its ornate Art Nouveaux architecture, twisting cobblestone lanes and quaint cafes – it shouldn’t be the sole destination on a trip to Latvia.
 The country is too diverse to see only one part of it!
 We were never at a loss for Riga activities (read our recommended list of top things to do in Riga), yet we explored beyond the capital city to get a glimpse of the country’s nearby natural splendors.
 On day trips from Riga, we strolled on sandy beaches in Jurmala and hiked through the shaded mountains of Sigulda.

-Day Trips from Riga, Latvia
+Best Day Trips From Riga, Latvia

 Latvia is a small country – roughly the same size as the U.S. state of West Virginia.
 The long stretch of coastline, open pastures and forest-covered hills are within easy reach of the country’s most-visited city, Riga.
 The two most popular Riga excursions – to Jurmala and Sigulda – are close enough that they could both be visited in a single day, although we wouldn’t recommend it.
 Instead, plan on spending a full day in each location to fully enjoy your day tours from Riga.